 Summer Lighthouse Keeper Jobs in Michigan

-The job of a Lighthouse Keeper is anything but your typical 9-5 office job.
+Lighthouse Keeper jobs in Michigan are anything but your typical 9-5 office work.

 In fact, it’s not your typical job by any means and was actually one of the hardest jobs just 100 years ago, with the need to spend extended periods on a small parcel of land usually in the middle of the water, with sailors’ lives depending on your reliability and faithful attention to keeping the light lit.

-Working 24-hour shifts, 7 days a week was the typical Lighthouse Keeper schedule and allowed for each Keeper to light the tower’s lamp each night before dusk and make sure it stayed lit until the sun came up the next morning.
+Working 24-hour shifts, 7 days a week was the typical Lighthouse Keeper schedule.
+It allowed for each Keeper to light the tower’s lamp each night before dusk and make sure it stayed lit until the sun came up the next morning.

-In addition, their jobs required them to take care of the whole lighthouse station and that meant preforming light construction, painting, landscaping, mechanical repair and much more all while making sure sailors had safe passage.
+In addition, their jobs required them to take care of the whole lighthouse station and that meant performing light construction, painting, landscaping, mechanical repair, and much more all while making sure sailors had safe passage.

 Lighthouse Keeper Jobs